Streets Alive - Shaping Gore's Future

 Streets Alive Trials - We Want Your Feedback

-by GoreDC, over 3 years agoShare Streets Alive Trials - We Want Your Feedback on Facebook Share Streets Alive Trials - We Want Your Feedback on Twitter Share Streets Alive Trials - We Want Your Feedback on Linkedin Email Streets Alive Trials - We Want Your Feedback linkCLOSED: This discussion has concluded.We want to thank those who have provided us with feedback on this forum.
+by GoreDC, almost 4 years agoShare Streets Alive Trials - We Want Your Feedback on Facebook Share Streets Alive Trials - We Want Your Feedback on Twitter Share Streets Alive Trials - We Want Your Feedback on Linkedin Email Streets Alive Trials - We Want Your Feedback linkCLOSED: This discussion has concluded.We want to thank those who have provided us with feedback on this forum.
 It is now closed.
 A reminder our survey also closes tomorrow.
 There will be opportunities for more feedback in June.
 If you would like to have your say before then, please email streetsalive@goredc.govt.nz.

 Streets Alive trials are being rolled out throughout Gore in March.
 The trials will be in place for three months.